solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 ##### "C. Crinoids"

 "They are found from the most simple form of an articulated arm to complete crinoids with stem (we have searched in vain for a stem in the figures), with calyx, main and auxiliary arms.
 The conservation is ordinarily good.
 The difficulty comes with the thousands of directions of the cut that always result in different images of the same object.
+The oviform remains, which were considered to be glass, are calyxes of crinoids." – "Arms broken by pressure from above." – "Crinoids with as many arms as one likes" (Mit einer beliebigen Anzahl von Armen). – "Crinoid with five arms." – "Reticulated structure upon a few forms, which agrees with the structure of schreibersite in the meteoric irons."

 ...

 ## Explanation of the Figures